 It would take nature over 100,000 years to increase carbon dioxide in the atmosphere as much as we have in the last 60 years.

 We have increased our carbon emissions from 320 parts per million (ppm) to 410 parts per million (ppm) in just 60 years.
 That additional 90 parts per million (ppm) is bringing us very close to a dangerous tipping point for life as we know it on earth.
 It would be prudent for everyone to take this seriously and reduce your emissions.
 Every time you do time is added to the future.
 Nature has the capacity to sequester a lot of excess CO2 into soils, wetlands, and forests.
 Consider volunteering for a restoration project in your area.
 Regenerative farming and consuming organic food can also make a big difference.
-Also reducing your food waste and fossil fuel emissions is essential!
+Also reducing your food waste and fossil fuel emissions are essential!
 Don't forget that the last four major extinction events on earth occurred because of too much carbon dioxide in the atmosphere.
 Start now by doing the steps listed above.

 Restorative carbon offsets can make a world of difference.